MohammadRostami71/Differential-power-analysis/README.md

 The following items have been considered:<br>
 1. Run the DPA algorithm and find the key of the encryption algorithm.<br>
 2. Show the normality of frequency distribution diagrams of groups one and two.<br>
-3. Investigate the dependence of data on different Hamming distances and its effect on power distribution at each point in the trace.<br>
+3. Investigate the dependence of data on different Hamming distances and its effect on power distribution at each point in the trace.<br><hr>
+<h3>The input files are located in DPA_Attack.rar.</h3>